RachanaZha/Text-based-adventure-game-in-python/README.md

 Use the "unlock cage" command to unlock the cage and save the princess.
 Have fun playing the game and good luck on your quest to save the princess!

+## Demo Run
+Here's a demo run of the game:

+> The Entrance

+You are standing at the entrance to a castle.

+Exits: south

+Items: rope

+What would you like to do? go south

+> Tower

+You are in the tower of the kingdom now.

+Exits: south, east

+Items: shield

+What would you like to do? go south

+> Armory

+You are in the armory.
+There are weapons and armor hanging on the walls.

+Exits: north, east

+Items: sword

+What would you like to do? go east

+> Library

+You are in the Library surrounded by books.

+Exits: north, west

+Items: key

+What would you like to do? get key

+You pick up the key.

+What would you like to do? go north

+> Princess's Room

+You are in the princess's room.
+She is locked in a cage in the corner of the room.
+To win the game, you need to unlock the cage using a key and save the princess.

+Exits: south, east

+Items: rose

+What would you like to do? unlock cage

+Congratulations!
+You have rescued the princess and won the game!

+Enjoy the quest and good luck on your mission to rescue the princess!